 Enter your code in the Solution box.
 Solutions can include MATLAB functions or scripts, depending on your instructor’s requirements.
 Use Run or Run Function to examine the results of your solution.

-Test your solution before submitting it by clicking Run Pretests.
-Note that the option to Run Pretests only appears if your instructor has created pretests for a particular problem.
+Test your solution before submitting it by clicking Run Pretest.
+Note that the option to Run Pretest only appears if your instructor has created one or more pretests for the problem.

-MATLAB Grader uses the assessment tests for that problem to evaluate your solution.
-Check the test results to see which test cases passed or failed.
-Each failed test includes an error message that indicates what caused the test to fail.
-Tests that passed have a green check mark.
+MATLAB Grader uses the assessments for that problem to evaluate your solution.
+Check the assessment results to see which conditions your solution passed or failed.
+Each failed solution includes an error message that indicates what caused the failure.
+Solutions that passed have a green check mark.

 When you are satisfied with your solution, click Submit.
 Submitting a solution allows your instructor to see it and the results of any tests for this problem.
 Only you and your instructor can see your submitted solutions.